A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-For this example as well, to assess robustness of the learned representations we include, in the Supplementary Information (Section \ref{sec:chafee_one_variable_extended}) additional visualizations across the 10 trained models for different random seeds.
-We have also included for representative models visualizations that include the query (Q), the key (K) and value (V) and Z.
+Furthermore, to assess the robustness of the learned representations we include in \ref{sec:chafee_one_variable_extended} additional visualizations across the 10 trained models for different random seeds.
+We also provide representative visualizations of the query, key, value and attention-output quantities ($Q_t$, $K_t$, $V_t$, and $Z_t$).